violet-eco/violet-eco.github.io/README.md

 Violet is an operating system that aims to replace legacy systems such as macOS, Linux, and Windows.
 Of course, he knows how Windows/macOS/Linux are installed on today's devices.
-Therefore, LapisOS is a theoretical operating system that shows how an operating system that does not provide backward compatibility with older architectures will look like.
+Therefore, Violet is a theoretical operating system that shows how an operating system that does not provide backward compatibility with older architectures will look like.